Rachel Tranter, Director

 Talk to Sara about joining GEM!

-Holly Bee, Education Officer
+Holly Bee, Education and Communications Manager

 Holly joined GEM in 2016, after graduating from Leicester University with a MA in Museum Studies.
 She is passionate about heritage for all, bringing people together to have fun and create opportunities.
 Holly co-ordinated the ACE-funded Learning and Sharing Centre project (December 2016-April 2018) and now manages GEM’s training programmes, area networks and CPD support, as well as delivering our communications.
-Her spare time is usually spent in yet more museums, but she also enjoys walking, reading and making her friends sit through old movies.
+Her spare time is usually spent in yet more museums, but she also enjoys walking, comic books and making her friends sit through old movies.

 Speak to Holly about GEM’s training programme!